-Its location was once a tightly held secret, not only for its spiritual qualities but primarily for strategic important as a hidden stronghold of the Dinh Dynasty forces.
-These days however, Thung La is regularly inundated with thousands of pilgrims wishing to worship and pay respect to the Mother goddess and the legendary Vuong Ba.
+Its location was once a tightly held secret, not just for its spiritual qualities but also for its strategic important as a hidden stronghold of the Dinh Dynasty forces.
+These days however, Thung La is far from hidden and is regularly inundated with pilgrims wishing to worship and pay respect to the Mother goddess and the legendary Vuong Ba.

 Vuong Ba